Finding success on YouTube comes down to being able to capture and retain the attention of your viewers and increase your conversions.

 As previously mentioned, the shorter your intro, the better.
 Long intros will result in lower engagement levels.
 So keep your intro under 10 seconds whenever possible.

 Your brand voice should always come first.
 The YouTube video intro you create should suit your brand, and for those that don’t have an established brand yet, you can work on polishing your brand identity first before creating a video intro that will cement your viewers’ perception of your brand in a quick and clear way.
+Make sure you add lyrics to video in a manner and style that matches you brand.

 The song you choose should match your brand’s tone and get your viewers on board.
 Rather than going with popular tracks that everyone else is using, search for seldom-used royalty-free tracks that will set the right tone for your business.
 Make sure the tempo matches the pace of your video to keep things moving briskly forward.
+You can do this easily by adding audio to video.

 With so many different YouTube video intro templates to choose from, it’s easy to let your creativity run wild and forget about the importance of maintaining brand consistency.
 Make sure the colors of your intro video are consistent with all your other assets, such as your banners, thumbnails, and your logo.